Hootsuite vs Buffer: which is better? We tested both of these free social media apps to determine the champion. Buffer won. Here’s why.

-Sam Hurley is one of the few accounts that can get away with tweeting 100 times per hour because he’s Sam Hurley.
-He’s also followed by people who are a lot more serious about Twitter than the casual eggs you see everywhere!
+Sam Hurley is one of the few accounts that can get away with tweeting 100 times per hour because he’s Sam Hurley, although there are quite a few popular accounts that tweet every 15 minutes during a 24 hour cycle (24 x 4=96 tweets per day).

 When you’re building your following you don’t want to freak people out by sending 5 tweets within seconds of each other (unless it’s a live news event or live blog).
 Sending too many tweets in a row usually turns people off, so space them apart and use Buffer or Hootsuite to do it.